Quick answer

 -

-Warm the Battery: If the battery is cold, bring it to a warmer environment (above 32°F) and let it sit for at least 30 minutes before attempting to charge again.
-This allows the BMS to reset.
+Warm (or cool) the Battery: If the pack is cold, bring it to a warmer environment (above 32°F) and let it sit for at least 30 minutes before attempting to charge again.
+A hot pack, likewise, needs to cool to ambient before it will accept a charge.

 -